Gabon Country Summary

 Economy

-Gabon has a small population of approximately 2.3 million and is rich in natural resources, particularly oil and mining, which significantly contribute to its economy.
-However, the country faces challenges such as declining oil reserves, high unemployment rates, and a need for substantial investment in infrastructure to diversify its economy beyond petroleum.
-Following a military coup in August 2023, the new transitional government has implemented reforms aimed at addressing the rising cost of living and promoting foreign investment across various sectors.
+Gabon has a small population of approximately 2.3 million and is rich in natural resources, particularly oil and mining, which dominate its economy.
+However, the country faces challenges such as declining oil reserves, high unemployment rates, and the need for significant investment in infrastructure to diversify its economy beyond petroleum.
+The military coup in August 2023 has further complicated the economic landscape, leading to curfews that have impacted business operations and overall economic growth.

 Buy Full Gabon Report